Contents

 Do I need tickets to visit the Belvedere Palace art collection?

-Yes, you need Belvedere Palace tickets to view the art collections.
+Yes, you need Belvedere Palace tickets to view the paintings.
 If you are interested in specific eras, you can purchase direct entry tickets to either the Upper or Lower Belvedere Palace.
-You can also purchase combo tickets, that include access to the entire Belvedere complex and the 21 Museum.
+You can also purchase Belvedere combo tickets, that include access to the entire Belvedere complex and the 21 Museum.

 What are the Belvedere Palace timings?